graalvm/simplelanguage/README.md

 * Verify by running example_trace.sl and inspecting the compiler graph in the IGV tool that there is no check for SLEnableTracingBuiltin#isTracingEnabled left in compiled code.

 ###3) Try to run the "can we fold it yet" demo
-* ... and find out which of these Ruby examples Truffle Ruby can fold.
+* ... with the instructions from above and find out which of these Ruby examples Truffle Ruby can fold.
 Here are some examples that you could try:
 ```ruby
 14
 14 + 2